 Opening ceremonies start at 6:00, so we headed up around 5:30 to a packed house.
 I was able to get into the main ballroom…barely.
 Just a step inside the door at the back of the room.
 This was expected, as the line begins hours before.
-After opening ceremonies we change and head over to Harry Caray’s for Woody’s Winter Warmup.
-You can read all about it HERE.
+After opening ceremonies we changed and headed over to Harry Caray’s for Woody’s Winter Warmup.

 For the first time at Cubs Convention, I was lucky enough to pull an autograph voucher.
 All of my previous attempts have been the old $5 off at the Cubs team store.
 My pull was Cole Hamels, whom I need in my autographed baseball collection.

 I used to attend some of the panel discussions, but have opted not to attend the past couple years.
 I stand in autograph lines and wander around.
 I’ll peek in sometimes.

 While I did miss out on some players autographs Saturday, it was a pretty good day.
 After the Hamels signing, I was able to get downstairs to have Les Lancaster sign an 8×10.